-Click here to view the recent meeting held at the Oregon Health & Science University (OHSU) on the latest developments in combating GIST.
+Click here to view a video of the 2013 meeting held at the Oregon Health & Science University (OHSU) on the latest developments in combating GIST.

 Memorial Sloan-Kettering Cancer Center (MSKCC) is preparing for what it calls “a breakthrough clinical trial” that will test a new drug that uses a MEK inhibitor to target ETV1 in combination with imatinib on a small group of newly diagnosed GIST patients with advanced disease.

 We hope to begin recruitment in August, said Dr. William Tap, Section Chief of Sarcoma Oncology at MSKCC.
 The Phase II trial will be small, with only about 45 participants, and will only have one site at MSKCC in New York City, he said.
 That’s because “we just want to show that this approach works,” before recruiting for a larger scale trial, Dr. Tap said.
 There will be a Phase I portion of the trial to define the Phase II doses of the combination regimen.

 The trial is unique because most new GIST clinical trials recruit patients that already have taken imatinib, sunitinib or other drugs and have already developed resistance to those drugs.
 This trial will try to show that treatment with a combination of imatinib and the MEK inhibitor from the start will be even more effective in combating GIST and will reduce the likelihood of secondary mutations that cause resistance.

 Novartis Pharmaceuticals is co-developing the MEK inhibitor, MEK162, with Array Biopharma.
 MEK162 has been through Phase I trials and recently completed a Phase II trial in NRAS-mutant melanoma.